No. 3 Buckeyes overcome sluggish showing to extend winning streak over Hoosiers, 23-3

+“I thought it was all right,” McCord said of his performance.
+“I thought there were some good plays, some bad plays.
+I want to look at the film and see where I can improve."

-The Buckeyes (1-0, 1-0 Big Ten) have won 23 consecutive season-openers and extended the FBS' longest active winning streak in a series to 28.
+McCord finished 20 of 33 with 239 yards and one interception as the Buckeyes (1-0, 1-0 Big Ten) won their 23rd straight season opener and extended the longest active winning streak in an FBS series to 28 in a row over the Hoosiers.

-But it was an unusually sluggish performance for coach Ryan Day's team — until the Hoosiers defense wore down.

-After Williams capped Ohio State's opening possession with a 7-yard scoring run, the teams traded field goals to make it 10-3 at halftime.
-The Buckeyes added a short field goal to make it 13-3 midway through the third quarter before Williams finally broke through with a 3-yard TD run to give the Buckeyes a 20-3 lead with 1:51 remaining in the third.
+But Day knows there's plenty to critique after scoring only two touchdowns while settling for three field goals and going 2 of 12 on third down.
+Even the Buckeyes established stars struggled.

-Williams had seven carries for 25 yards, TreVeyon Henderson added 47 yards on 12 carries, and McCord was 20 of 33 with 239 yards and one interception.
-All-America receiver Marvin Harrison Jr. caught two passes for 18 yards and also had a touchdown nullified by an illegal touching call.
+Williams rushed seven times for 25 yards, TreVeyon Henderson added 47 yards on 12 carries and All-America receiver Marvin Harrison Jr. caught two passes for 18 yards.
+Harrison also hurt his left shoulder in the first half and had a touchdown catch nullified by an illegal touching penalty in the second half.

+And the Buckeyes couldn't pull away until the Hoosiers defense wore down.

+“We know what we need to do in order to win down the stretch — play great defense and run the football,” Day said.
+“But you’ve got to get that first win and any time you’re dealing with a new quarterback, first game on the road, it’s good to get that one.”

+Indiana (0-1, 0-1) lost for the ninth time in 10 games dating to last season, this time with two inexperienced, second-year quarterbacks — Brendan Sorsby, who started, and Tayven Jackson, who will start next weekend — splitting snaps.

-Second-year quarterbacks Tayven Jackson and Brendan Sorsby split snaps for Indiana, combining to go 9 of 21 with 82 yards as the Hoosiers produced only 153 total yards and a 40-yard field goal that bounced in off the right upright.
+Neither generated much, though.
+They were a combined 9 of 21 with 82 yards through the air and rushing nine times for nine yards.
+The Hoosiers finished with 153 total yards and their only score came on a 40-yard field goal that bounced in off the right upright.

+“Our decision was to play them both these first two weeks,” coach Tom Allen said of his quarterbacks.
+“It was kind of like, ‘Man, they are so similar (in practice),’ so we thought the best thing to do was let them both play.
+That’s how we set it up.”

 The final score was not indicative of how lackluster the Buckeyes played.
 And while Ohio State won't complain about a victory in Week 1, when crazy things happen, it could lose ground to two-time defending national champion Georgia and two-time defending Big Ten champ Michigan and might even slide a few spots.